-11.2.2 Detailed Design Procedure
+10.2.2 Detailed Design Procedure

 The biasing resistors (R{PU} and R{PD}) serve two purposes.
 The first purpose is to set the common-mode voltage of the thermocouple to within the specified voltage range of the device.
 The second purpose is to offer a weak pullup and pulldown to detect an open thermocouple lead.
-When one of the thermocouple leads fails open, the positive input will be pulled to VDD and the negative input will be pulled to GND.
-The ADC consequently reads a full-scale value, which is outside the normal measurement range of the thermocouple voltage, to indicate this failure condition.
-When choosing the values of the biasing resistors, care must be taken so that the biasing current does not degrade measurement accuracy.
+When one of the thermocouple leads fails open, the positive input is pulled to VDD and the negative input is pulled to GND.
+The ADC consequently reads a full-scale value that is outside the normal measurement range of the thermocouple voltage to indicate this failure condition.
+When choosing the values of the biasing resistors, take care so that the biasing current does not degrade measurement accuracy.
 The biasing current flows through the thermocouple and can cause self-heating and additional voltage drops across the thermocouple leads.
 Typical values for the biasing resistors range from 1 M Ω to 50 M Ω .